hiepzen/PayME-SDK-IOS/README_EN.md

 **Info.plist**

-Update the app's Info.plist file with the following keys (string values ​​may vary) , here are the messages displayed when asking the user for the corresponding permission):
+Update Info.plist file with the following keys (values of string ​​may change, here are the messages displayed when asking the user for the corresponding permission):

 ```swift
 <key>NSCameraUsageDescription</key>